JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Both the "subscriber.py" and "ViewController.swift" files have two functions to handle message I/O. On the RPI, these are called "decodeIncomingRequest" and "publishOutgoingResponse."
 On any iOS device, they are called "decodeIncomingResponse" and "publishOutgoingRequest"

-# Formatting Requests and Responses
+# Formatting Operations

-Requests and responses are made up of four elements: a message ID, client name, payload, and a request or response tag.
+Requests and responses (operations) are made up of four elements: a message ID, client name, payload, and a request or response tag.

 The expected format for a request or response is:

 ```
-// Request
-"ID:<id here>;client:<client identifier here>;payload:<payload here>;request:<request tag here>"

-// Response
-"ID:<id here>;client:<client identifier here>;payload:<payload here>;response:<response tag here>"
+"ID:<id here>;client:<client identifier here>;payload:<payload here>;operation:<request or response tag here>"
 ```

-The keys are not case sensitive (ID is the same as id).
+The keys are case sensitive (id is not the same as ID and will throw an error).
 There should be no spaces between semicolons or colons (however if a payload has spaces, that is acceptable).
 Keys and their values should be seperated by colons (:) and different sets of keys/values should be seperated by semicolons (;)

+Because the operation key is just "operation," request operations are titled with the prefix "REQ_" and response operations are titled with the prefix "RES_"

 # Request and Response Tags